dvalinotti/dval.dev/content/blog/emulating-component-behavior-with-javascript-closures.md

 NewComponent.render() // This will result in a TypeError!
 ```

 Now I've created the function `createComponent`, which returns a set of functions (for now, just `init()`), and also includes some constants that are accessible only to the functions executed inside the scope of `createComponent`.
-Then, I define a new variable `NewComponent` that evaluates to the return value of `createComponent`, which for now is just that `init()` function.
+Then, I define a new variable `NewComponent` that is assigned the return value of `createComponent`, which will be an object containing `init()`.
 After `NewComponent` is initialized, I can call the `init()` function from it, but I won't be able to directly access the values of `propsMap` and `render`.

 So we got something going here, but it doesn't really *do anything yet*.
 What I *want it to do* is, on calling `init()`, to **render a new HTML element** as a child of some other element, which in this case will be a `<div>` with an ID of "app".
 I also want those props I'm passing to be used in some way in that render.